 This involves monitoring progress toward achieving goals and checking whether there is any deviation from these goals or not.
 This also includes getting feedback from customers on how satisfied they are with products/services provided by an organization so as to improve on them if required.
 In addition, this function ensures that all activities are carried out in accordance with plans made earlier to achieve maximum results at minimum cost while maintaining quality standards at all times.

 Organizations have developed recruitment policies that ensure that the right people are recruited at the right places based on their qualifications, skills, etc. so that productivity can be maximized along with customer satisfaction levels being maintained at high levels throughout business cycles.

-Staffing includes both recruitment activities along with development programs like training programs offered by top universities around the globe like Harvard University, where students get a chance to learn things related to business strategies before starting careers in the Management Studies field or other fields related fields like Marketing Studies or Banking Studies etc. related to business strategies before starting careers in Management Studies field or other fields related fields like Marketing Studies or Banking Studies etc.
+Staffing includes both recruitment activities and development programs like training programs offered by top universities around the globe like Harvard University, where students get a chance to learn things related to business strategies before starting careers in the Management Studies field or other fields like Marketing Studies or Banking Studies etc. related to business strategies before starting careers in Management Studies field or other fields related fields like Marketing Studies or Banking Studies etc.

 1. Management Process

 Management process refers to the steps and activities required to manage organizational and management process resources.
 The key elements of management include planning, organizing, leading and controlling.
 Management processes are also referred to as managerial functions or activities, which include decision-making, planning, organizing and managing human resources, financial management, marketing management, production management, management process resource allocation, quality control and customer service/sales/marketing strategies.